core-wg/oscore/draft-ietf-core-object-security.md

 Note: There are currently no Class I option message fields defined.

-### Special Options
+### Special Options {#special-options}

-Some options require special processing, marked with an asterisk '*' in {{fig-option-protection}}; the processing is specified in this section.
+Some options require special processing as specified in this section.

 #### Max-Age {#max-age}

 An Inner Max-Age message field is used to indicate the maximum time a response may be cached by the client (as defined in {{RFC7252}}), end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
-The Inner Max-Age SHALL be processed by OSCORE as specified in {{inner-options}}.
+The Inner Max-Age SHALL be processed by OSCORE as a normal Inner option, specified in {{inner-options}}.

 An Outer Max-Age message field is used to avoid unnecessary caching of OSCORE error responses at OSCORE unaware intermediary nodes.
 A server MAY set a Class U Max-Age message field with value zero to OSCORE error responses, which are described in {{replay-protection}}, {{ver-req}} and {{ver-res}}.
 Such message field is then processed according to {{outer-options}}.